sail-sg/EditAnything/README.md

 ## Edit Anything by Segment-Anything
 Human Prompt: "chairs by the lake, sunny day, spring"
 ![p](images/edit_sample1.jpg)
 An initial version of edit-anything.
+(We will add more controls on masks very soon.)

 ## Generate Anything by Segment-Anything